Department of Political Science Kenyon

 M.S., Ph.D., Massachusetts Institute of Technology.

-Professor Klesner offers courses in comparative politics, international relations, and Latin American politics.
-He also teaches interdisciplinary courses for the International Studies Program, of which he has been director for many of his years at Kenyon.
+Professor Klesner currently serves as Provost.
+For thirty years he has offered courses in comparative politics, international relations, and Latin American politics.
+He also teaches interdisciplinary courses for the International Studies Program, of which he was director for many of his years at Kenyon.
 Professor Klesner has published articles on Mexican electoral politics and political parties in Mexico and on political participation and public opinion in Latin America.
 In 2005-6 he was Fulbright Scholar at the School of Politics and International Relation, University College Dublin.
-At Kenyon he is Political Science department chair, Fulbright Program Advisor, Faculty Lectureships Committee chair, and he has served as Chair of the Faculty in the past.
-He participated as a co-principal investigator in the Mexico 2006 Panel Study and he is the director of the Fitzgibbon Survey of Scholarly Images of Latin America.
-His recent work has focused on participation in Latin America.
+At Kenyon he has served as Associate Provost, Political Science department chair, Fulbright Program Advisor, Faculty Lectureships Committee chair, and Chair of the Faculty in the past.
+He participated as a co-principal investigator on the Mexico 2006 Panel Study.
+His recent scholarly work has focused on participation in Latin America.
+His textbook, Comparative Politics: An Introduction, recently appeared (2014) from McGraw-Hill.

 Curriculum Vitae